GoogleCloudPlatform/pbmm-on-gcp-onboarding/README.md

 ## Summary

-This repo is used to create a PBMM compliant landing zone.
+This repository is used to create a PBMM compliant landing zone.
 In order to do that some prerequisites are required to deploy the Terraform configurations.

  - A shell environment where Terraform, jq, and the GCloud SDK can all be installed.
  - A Google Cloud Platform Organization, where the administrator running this code has Organizational Admin